AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/get-started-wf-administration/configure-your-firewall.md

  </tbody>
 </table>

-### IP addresses to allow for enhanced authentication
+### IP addresses to allow for enhanced authentication {#ip-addresses-to-allow-for-enhanced-authentication}

 Add the following IP addresses to use enhanced authentication for Preview or Production.